Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Kernel Regression with the l1 and linf Norms

-\begin{prop}~\\ Solving $\min_{\alphav}\left\|\yv-\K\alphav\right\|_{\K^{-1}}^2$ for $\alphav$ with \begin{itemize} \item gradient descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_2^2$ for $\betav$ with gradient descent. \item sign gradient descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_1$ for $\betav$ with gradient descent. \item coordinate descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_\infty$ for $\betav$ with gradient descent. \end{itemize} \end{prop} According to Proposition \ref{thm:other_objs}, KSGD and KCD correspond to feature space regression with the $\ell_1$ and $\ell_\infty$ norms, respectively.
-Note that while we previously discussed different norms for the penalty term, we now consider different norms for the reconstruction term.
-Regression with the $\ell_1$ norm, which is also known as robust regression, is known to be less sensitive to extreme observations than standard, $\ell_2$ norm, regression.
-Vice versa, $\ell_\infty$ norm regression minimizes the maximum residual, i.e.\ more extreme observations contribute more to the solution than less extreme observations do.
-Thus the takeaways of Proposition \ref{thm:other_objs} are the same as those for explicit regularization.
+One might wonder whether the fact that the exact coincidence of the solution paths for explicit and early stopping regularization holds only for uncorrelated data, implies that the properties of the explicitly regularized methods do not transfer to the early stopping methods on uncorrelated data.
+Or is it still the case that KSGD, just like K$\ell_\infty$R, provides a solution that is robust to outliers and that KCD, like K$\ell_1$R, promotes a sparse solution that includes the most significant observations first?
+In Proposition \ref{thm:other_objs}, we show that this is indeed the case by using the equivalent interpretation of kernel regression as linear regression in feature space from Equation \ref{eq:krr_obj_beta}.

-The implications of Proposition \ref{thm:other_objs} can also be observed in Figure \ref{fig:comp_af}.
-For $\ell_2$ regression, all residuals are treated equally and all parts of the function are updated at a pace that is proportional to the distance to the solution at convergence.
-For $\ell_1$ regression (KSGD), which is less sensitive to outliers, all parts of the function are initially updated at the same pace, and, in contrast to more moderate observations, the most extreme observations are not fully incorporated until the end of the training.
-For $\ell_\infty$ regression (KCD), which minimizes the maximum residual, the most extreme observations are considered first, while more moderate observations are initially ignored.
+\begin{prop}~\\ Solving $\min_{\alphav}\left\|\yv-\K\alphav\right\|_{\K^{-1}}^2$ for $\alphav$ with \begin{itemize} \item gradient descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_2^2$ for $\betav$ with gradient descent. \item sign gradient descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_1$ for $\betav$ with gradient descent. \item coordinate descent, is equivalent of solving $\min_{\betav}\left\|\yv-\Ph\betav\right\|_\infty$ for $\betav$ with gradient descent. \end{itemize} \end{prop} According to Proposition \ref{thm:other_objs}, KSGD and KCD correspond to feature space regression with the $\ell_1$ and $\ell_\infty$ loss functions, respectively.
+(Note that while we previously discussed different norms for the \emph{penalty term}, Proposition \ref{thm:other_objs} considers different norms for \emph{loss function}.)
+Regression with the $\ell_1$ loss function, which is known as least absolute deviations, is a commonly used method for robust regression.
+Vice versa, regression with the $\ell_\infty$ loss function minimizes the maximum residual, i.e.\ more extreme observations contribute more to the solution than less extreme observations do. ~\\